cockroachdb/docs/_includes/v21.1/sql/limit-row-size.md

 - `SELECT`, `DELETE`, `TRUNCATE`, and `DROP` are not affected.

 You **cannot** update existing rows that violate the limit unless the update shrinks the size of the row below the limit.
-You **can** select, delete, alter, backed up, and restore such rows.
+You **can** select, delete, alter, back up, and restore such rows.
 We recommend using the accompanying setting `sql.guardrails.max_row_size_log` in conjunction with `SELECT pg_column_size()` queries to detect and fix any existing large rows before lowering `sql.guardrails.max_row_size_err`.